-Dr. Harold Koenig, a pioneering professor, and research leader, offers a clear road map on evidence-based Christian Counseling and examines and profiles clinical application for depression, anxiety, moral injury, and more.
-Participants will learn the step-by-step procedures to help clients through some of the problematic issues and challenges of life.
+Dr. Harold Koenig, a pioneering professor, and research leader, offers a clear road map on evidence-based Christian Counseling for Christian clients and examines and profiles clinical application for depression, anxiety, moral injury, and more.
+Mental health professionals will learn the step-by-step procedures to help Christian clients through some of the problematic issues and challenges of life.

 EBC 101: Introduction and Overview